sclamons/surface_crns/README.md

 What's a surface CRN?
 =====================

-In brief, a surface CRN is a chemical reaction network where individual molecules are tethered to positions on a surface; or, alternatively, a surface CRN is an asynchronous cellular automata with transition rules that resemble those of unimolecular and bimolecular chemical reactions.
+In brief, a surface CRN is a stochastic chemical reaction network where individual molecules are tethered to fixed positions on a surface such that they can only interact with neighbors; stated another way, a surface CRN is an asynchronous cellular automata with transition rules that resemble those of unimolecular and bimolecular chemical reactions.

-A surface CRN consists of a number of sites with states on an arbitrary lattice (often a grid, but possibly any graph), along with transition rules of the form ``A -> B`` or ``A + B -> C + D``, with a real-valued reaction rate for each transition rule.
+A surface CRN consists of a number of sites with states on an arbitrary lattice (we usually use a square grid, but a surface CRN could use any graph as its lattice), along with transition rules of the form ``A -> B`` or ``A + B -> C + D``, with a real-valued reaction rate for each transition rule.
 States change stochastically according to the transition rules for the surface CRN, with expected time specified by the reaction rate for each reaction.

 For example, a site with state ``A`` can undergo ``A -> B`` to instantaneously switch to state ``B``.

 Bimolecular reactions (of the form ``A + B -> C + D``) can occur only if *both* of the species before the arrow are present and next to each other on the lattice (note that there is no "directionality" inherent to the surface, so an ``A`` next to a ``B`` is equivalent to a ``B`` next to an ``A``).
 When a bimolecular reaction occurs, the first reactant instantaneously becomes the first product, and the second reactant simultaneously and becomes the second product, so the states ``A B`` would become ``C D`` (or, equivalently, ``B A`` would become ``D C``).

 What can you do with a surface CRN?
-Some examples are shown in Qian and Winfree 2014; See what you can make!
+Some examples are shown in the paper, and also in [this earlier paper by Qian and Winfree](https://link.springer.com/chapter/10.1007/978-3-319-11295-4_8); See what you can make!

 How do I use the simulator?
 ===========================

 The fastest way to start using the simulator is to use our hosted version of the simulator at http://centrosome.caltech.edu/Surface_CRN_Simulator/srv/.

-To use the simulator directly, yourself, first install this package, as described under "Installation".
-This will install an executable script SurfaceCRNQueueSimulator, which you can run directly from the command line with ``SurfaceCRNQueueSimulator -m <manifest_file>``, where ``<manifest_file>`` is the name of a valid manifest file (see below).
-We have provided several example manifests in the ``examples`` folder.
+This package lets you run simulations locally, with more control and a less cumbersome interface.
+First install this package, as described under "Installation".
+This will install an executable script `SurfaceCRNQueueSimulator`, which you can run directly from the command line with ``SurfaceCRNQueueSimulator -m <manifest_file>``, where ``<manifest_file>`` is the name of a valid manifest file (see below).
+We have provided a number of example manifests in the ``examples`` folder, and you can get more from [the online simulator](http://www.dna.caltech.edu/Surface_CRN_Simulator/srv/).
 Please note that some of these manifests use information from other files in the ``examples`` folder.
-The easiest way to use these examples is to copy the entire folder.
+The easiest way to use these examples is to clone this repository and copy the entire ``examples`` folder.

 You can also run the simulator from a Python script.
+If you are having difficulty running `SurfaceCRNQueueSimulator` directly, this is the next thing you should try.
 To run a surface CRN specified in a file "example_manifest.txt", you would run (in your Python terminal or script)

 ``from surface_crns import SurfaceCRNQueueSimulator SurfaceCRNQueueSimulator.simulate_surface_crn("example_manifest.txt")``

 If you are one of the users affected by the Pygame mouse click registration bug mentioned in "Prerequisites", you can run SurfaceCRNQueueSimulator with pythonw.
 First, find the full name and location of SurfaceCRNQueueSimulator on your machine by running ``which SurfaceCRNQueueSimulator``.
 Then run ``pythonw <simulator_name> -m <manifest_file>``, where ``<simulator_name>`` is the output of the ``which`` command you ran.
+You'll also have to use pythonw to run any script you run that uses `SurfaceCRNQueueSimulator`.

 What is a "manifest file"?
 ==========================